thoughtbot/shoulda-matchers/CONTRIBUTING.md

 1. [Update the inline documentation if you're making a change to the API](#documentation).
 1. [Refrain from updating the changelog.](#a-word-on-the-changelog)
-1. Finally, push to your fork and submit a pull request.
+1. Push to your fork and submit a pull request.
+1. [Ensure that the test suite passes on Travis and make any necessary changes to your branch to bring it to green.](#continuous-integration)

 Although we maintain the gem in our free time, we try to respond within a day or so.
 After submitting your PR, we may give you feedback.
 For instance, we may